-Soizig's Birth Doula Services During Public Safety Crisis
+Soizig's Birth Doula Services During a Public Safety Crisis

-In the event of a public safety crisis, such as COVID19, I continue to be available and on standby for my clients' birthing journey (including throughout labor) to offer them the best support possible.
-This important work includes:
+In the event of a public safety crisis / shelter-in-place ("SIP") circumstances, I continue to be available and on standby for my clients' birthing journey (including throughout labor) to offer them the best support possible.
+This includes:

-3 Prenatal Appointments: all prenatal appointments occurring while a "Shelter In Place" Order is in effect will occur remotely via video conferencing (such as FaceTime or Zoom).
+3 Prenatal Appointments: Any/all prenatal appointments occurring while a SIP Order is in effect will occur remotely via video conferencing (such as FaceTime or Zoom).

-On Call 24/7, including holidays, starting at 37 weeks through the birth of your baby (up to 42 weeks), as usual, including for weekly phone/email/video check-ins (and any additional desired check-ins / follow-ups) during that period
+On Call 24/7, including holidays, starting at 37 weeks of your pregnancy through the birth of your baby (up to 42 weeks), as usual.

 Early Labor: phone support, as usual

 Active Labor support: You and I may be asymptomatic carriers of a life threatening infection/disease.

 When you do not want to risk exposure: If you agree that to protect you and other expecting families from the risk of asymptomatic exposure to life threatening infection/disease, I should only be providing families remote support throughout labor, please let me know, and I will gladly offer you intermittent and/or continuous (as desired/appropriate) remote support throughout your entire labor, via phone or video.